Why Your Website Copy Still Matters More Than Your AI Tools

 Open your website.
 Read your homepage out loud.
 If it sounds like every other business in your industry, that's your problem — and no amount of AI tooling is going to fix it.

-If you want help figuring out what your site should actually say, that's literally what we do.
+If you want help figuring out what your site should actually say, that's literally what we do — from website strategy to the words on every page.

 TJ Meaney is the founder of Kindly Creative, an AI consulting and marketing agency that helps small businesses stop blending in.
 He believes the best marketing still starts with a good conversation.